vitalik/django-ninja/docs/docs/index.md

 ## Quick Example

-Start a new django project (or use an existing one)
+Start a new Django project (or use an existing one)
 ```
 django-admin startproject apidemo
 ```